kestra-io/docs/docs/administrator-guide/servers/README.md

 - `--log-level`: possible value: `[TRACE, DEBUG, INFO, WARN, ERROR]`, default: `INFO`
 -  `--verbose` or `-v` for `DEBUG`, `-vv` for `TRACE`

-This option affects global log level for all flow only
+This option affects global log levels for all flows only

 ### Internal Log
-`--internal-log`: Kestra hide internal log by default, use this option to enable it (High verbosity !)
+`--internal-log`: Kestra hides internal logs by default, use this option to enable these logs (High verbosity !)

 ### Configuration Files

-`-c` or `--config`: change the location of kestra [configuration](../configuration) files, default is `~/.kestra/config.yml`
+`-c` or `--config`: you can change the location of kestra [configuration](../configuration) files, the default is `~/.kestra/config.yml`

 ### Plugins directory